Getting an Interview

 - Staples EasyTech Expert (3)

-I applied through college or university and the process took 2 months - interviewed at Staples.
+I applied through college or university.
+The process took 2+ months – interviewed at Staples (Framingham, MA (US)).

-I applied through college or university and the process took 2 days - interviewed at Staples in December 2011.
+I applied through college or university.
+The process took 2 days – interviewed at Staples (Framingham, MA (US)) in December 2011.